shohysie/Bardsong_Switching/BardSong_BGEE_IWD/README.english.txt

 	V4.3	Added detailed description for the Custom AI.

 	V4.2	Fixed the problem that bards often stop singing on 'More attack actions than singing' mode of the Custom AI.
-	A new ability in Custom AI: Press "Z" to toggle whether or not to prompt the effective moment of bard songs.
+	A new ability in Custom AI: Press 'Z' to toggle whether or not to prompt the effective moment of bard songs.
 At this time you can control the bard to cast a spell manually, then the poet will automatically continue to sing and keep effect of songs uninterrupted.

 	V4.1	Kit descriptions of all bards will also be modified to show all of the adjustments (including instructions for the Chorus and Custom AI).
 	The Custom AI and the Kit Adjustment are combined into one component.